Brainboard's documentation

 Project roles

-Granting access to a team, give them also access to the environments and architectures hosted inside the project.
+Granting access to a team or members, gives them access to the environments and architectures hosted inside the project.

 1. Admin